John Houghton (martyr): Monastic life

-He joined the London Charterhouse in 1516, progressed to be sacristan in 1523, and procurator in 1528.
-In 1531, he became prior of the Beavale in Nottinghamshire.
-However, in November of that year, he was elected prior of the London house, to which he returned.
+He entered the London Charterhouse in 1516, was appointed sacristan in 1523, and in 1528 procurator, the monastery's business manager.
+In 1531, he became prior of the Charterhouse of Beavale in Nottinghamshire.
+However, in November of that same year, he was elected prior of the London house, to which he returned.
 In addition, the following spring he was named Provincial Visitor, at the head of the English Carthusians.

 In April 1534, two royal agents visited the Charterhouse.
 Houghton advised them that "it pertained not to his vocation and calling nor to that of his subjects to meddle in or discuss the king's business, neither could they or ought they to do so, and that it did not concern him who the king wished to divorce or marry, so long as he was not asked for any opinion."
 He asked that he and his community be exempted from the oath required under the new Act of Succession, which resulted in both him and his procurator, Humphrey Middlemore, being arrested and taken to the Tower of London.
-However, by the end of May, they had been persuaded that the oath was consistent with their Catholicism, with the clause "as far as the law of Christ allows" and they returned to the Charterhouse, where (in the presence of a large armed force) the whole community made the required professions.
+However, by the end of May, they had been persuaded that the oath was consistent with the Catholic faith if they added the clause "as far as the law of Christ allows" and they returned to the Charterhouse, where (in the presence of a large armed force) the whole community took the required oath.